Things appear to be looking up for Walmart Inc. (WMT)

 Sponsored

-The stock witnessed a 10.42% gain in the last 1 month and extending the period to 3 months gives it a 10.57%, and is 0.78% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.88% over the week and 1.96% over the month.
+The stock witnessed a 12.23% loss in the last 1 month and extending the period to 3 months gives it a 5.68%, and is 3.26% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.85% over the week and 1.97% over the month.

 Walmart Inc. (WMT) Analyst Forecasts